 Orang Asal are the indigenous people and the oldest inhabitants of Peninsular Malaysia.
 Officially, there are 18 Orang Asal tribes, categorised under three main groups according to their different languages and customs: the Semang (or Negrito), generally confined to the northern portion of the peninsula; the Senoi, residing in the central region; and the Proto-Malay (or Aboriginal Malay), in the southern region.

-Before the creation of ancient kingdoms, most aboriginal people wore bark costumes decorated with beads.
-In the times of early kingdoms hand-crafted textiles were used, and trade from other areas brought other outfits such as silk costumes, pulicats (?) and sarongs, and jubbahs (Islamic shirts).
-The Orang Asli still wear clothing of natural materials, often out of tree bark and skirt.
+Before the creation of the ancient kingdoms, most aboriginal people wore bark costumes decorated with beads.
+In the times of the early kingdoms hand-crafted textiles were used, and trade from other areas brought other outfits such as silk costumes, pulicats (?) and sarongs, and jubbahs (Islamic shirts).
+The Orang Asli still wear clothing of natural materials, often out of tree bark, rattan and vines.
 Leaf fronds are sometimes crafted into headbands or other ornaments.
+These materials were worn for their magical powers.

 In East Malaysia similar clothes are worn.
 The Orang Ulu wear hand-loomed cloths as well as tree bark fabrics.
 Beads and feathers are used for decoration.